 PC 833 Advanced Cognitive and Behavioral Therapies.
 This course will review foundational cognitive and behavioral approaches to psychotherapy taught in PC819, focusing on key theoretical concepts and core competencies that help students identify and treat a range of core beliefs that frequently underlie pathology.
 Students will evaluate their own theoretical knowledge in these foundational concepts, as well as their skills in applying these key competencies.
-This course will then introduce students to two advanced. cutting edge Cognitive Behavioral therapies that heavily integrate foundational cognitive and behavioral concepts, skills, and knowledge into a treatment package.
-These two therapies are Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Acceptance and Commitment Therapy (ACT).
+This course will then introduce students to two advanced, cutting edge Cognitive Behavioral therapies that heavily integrate foundational cognitive and behavioral concepts, skills, and knowledge into a treatment package.
+These two therapies are TraumaFocused Cognitive Behavioral Therapy (TF-CBT), and Acceptance and Commitment Therapy (ACT).
 Diverse perspectives on Cognitive Behavioral Therapy and implicit assumptions of these therapies will be examined throughout the course.
 The course will also examine the strengths and weaknesses of these therapies in relation to spiritual and religious diversity.
-The course will also take a hands-on approach to ensure that students learn to apply the theory and skills they are taught.
-This will be accomplished by integrating Practicum I clinical training into the course, meaning that students will be treating real clients provided by Fuller Psychological and Family Services (FPFS) using the cognitive and behavioral theory and interventions taught in this class and in PC819, while receiving weekly group case consultation from the course instructor (a licensed psychologist).
-Students will also receive weekly individual supervision from their FPFS supervisor.
+This course must be taken concurrently with PC853.
 Prerequisite: PsyD only and PC819.
+Corequisite: PC8xx.
 Typically offered in Spring.
-3 units.
+2 units.
 DP